Paul Spudis: Later career

 Eventually Spudis joined the Johns Hopkins University Applied Physics Laboratory, and became senior staff scientist.
 He returned to the Lunar and Planetary Institute in Houston in 2008 and was a senior staff scientist there.

 He served as a member of a 1991 White House committee, the Synthesis Group, in Washington D.C.
 In 1994 he was the deputy leader of the Clementine mission science team.
 He also served on numerous science advisory committees.
 At Johns Hopkins' Applied Physics Laboratory he developed an imaging radar system for the Indian mission to the Moon, Chandrayaan-1.
 He was a member of the 2004 Presidential Commission on the Implementation of United States Space Exploration Policy.
 He was a team member of the Mini-RF experiment on NASA's Lunar Reconnaissance Orbiter mission.

 Personal life

 Spudis was born in Kentucky to Mattie Wren.

 He was married to Anne M. Seaborne until his death.

 Spudis died on 29 August 2018 of complications from lung cancer.

 Honors

 In 2016 the American Society of Civil Engineers awarded him the Columbia Medal.

 The inner main-belt asteroid 7560 Spudis is named in honor of Paul Spudis.

-Spudis, a crater on the Moon, is named after him.
+Spudis, a crater on the Moon, was named after him in 2021.
 This crater is next to the famous Shackleton crater on the south polar region of the Moon, which has been an area of particular interest for future lunar landing missions.